HighPT/HighPT/README.md

 HighPT is a Mathematica package for the analysis of high-energy data of semileptonic transitions at hadron colliders.
 It allows to compute high-$p_T$ tail observables for semileptonic processes, i.e. Drell-Yan cross sections, for dilepton and monolepton final states, at the LHC.

 These observables can be calculated within:
-* The Standard Model Effective Field Theory at tree-level, including the relevant operators up to mass dimension eight to ensure a consistent description of the cross section including terms of $\mathcal{O}(\Lambda^{−4})$ in the EFT cutoff scale $\Lambda$.
+* The Standard Model Effective Field Theory at tree-level, including the relevant energy-enhanced operators up to dimension eight to ensure a consistent description of the cross section including terms of $\mathcal{O}(\Lambda^{−4})$ in the EFT cutoff scale $\Lambda$.
 * BSM models with new tree-level mediators, that can be resolved at LHC energies, enabling the computation of the cross section including the full propagation effects of these new particles.
+Currently only leptoquark mediators are implemented.
+The available mediator masses are:
+    * 1 TeV \[coming soon\]
+    * 2 TeV
+    * 3 TeV \[coming soon\]
+    * 4 TeV \[coming soon\]
+    * 5 TeV \[coming soon\]

 The main routines of HighPT allow to compute:
 * differntial cross sections,